 Enjoy rack of lamb from £8.50 with Donald Russell – buy now

 Virgin Wines recommends the Finca Los Principes El Rihuelo Rioja 2011 – its silky fruit and herb flavours match the lamb’s thyme and rosemary crust perfectly.
-This wine is also available in the Discovery Club Luxury Mixed Welcome Case – Rewards members save £40.
+This wine is also available in the Discovery Club Luxury Mixed Welcome Case – AA members save £40.

 For the lemon curd